GMOD/Apollo/docs/Developer.md

     apollo release

-This will automatically call javascript minimization scripts and create a release package of jbrowse in src/main/webapp/jbrowse and the compiled WAR file in target/apollo-1.0.2.war (for example).
+This will automatically call javascript minimization scripts and create a release package of jbrowse in src/main/webapp/jbrowse and the compiled WAR file in target/apollo-2.0.2.war (for example).

-If you make changes to the javascript, you will probably need to delete src/main/webapp/jbrowse and recompile the release with "apollo release".
-Other changes can be simply updated using "apollo deploy" which will update the war file.
+If you make changes to the javascript, you will probably need to re-run "apollo release".

-## Makefile based compilation of the client-side code

-As an alternative to the ant/maven workflow, Web Apollo client side code can be compiled using the Makefile which can be used for multiple Web Apollo deployments.
-Example:

-    make -f build/Makefile create-precompiled

-This step will do the following

- * Clean any old builds
- * Download jbrowse from github
- * Compile and minimize the JBrowse and WebApollo javascript files
- * Output two packages, a release and debug package

-Note: you can set your own JBrowse repo using JBROWSE_GIT_DIRECTORY on the command line if you don't want the Makefile to download jbrowse, e.g.:

-    make -f build/Makefile create-precompiled JBROWSE_GIT_DIRECTORY=/home/devel/jbrowse_repo/

-This will use your custom jbrowse repository instead of taking the default action of cloning from [https://github.com/GMOD/jbrowse.git](http://github.com/GMOD/jbrowse.git).

-Once the client is compiled, you can use `apollo deploy` or `apollo run` to complete the custom build.
-See the [build guide](Build.md) for more details.